oracle/cloudtestdrive/readme.md

 + Digital Assistant: [Building an intelligent Banking Bot](Mobile/IntelligentBots/readme.md) - Define a simple ChatBot, create two intents and a few utterances.
 Finally you'll train and test your bot to see how it works.

++ [Process Cloud](https://oracle.github.io/cloudtestdrive/Integration/process/?page=README.md): understand the basics of creating a process workflow (BPMN), connecting it to an integration, and apply Business rules (DMN).

 ## Integration ##

 + [Integration Cloud Service](Integration/readme.md) - This lab will show you how to set up integration between 2 systems simply using the drag & drop features of Integration Cloud Service.
 In this exercise we will set up an integration between a RightNow instance and a generic REST service of a mobile Application.
 + [APIARY](Integration/APICS/APIPCS-DesignFirst.md) - The objective of this lab is to give you an overview of the APIARY Cloud Platform as an API Developer.
 + [API Platform Cloud Service](Integration/APICS/APIPCS-Manager.md) - The objective of this lab is to give you a comprehensive overview of the API Platform Cloud Service as an API Manager.

 ## Prerequisites ##